AAswordman/OperitWeb/content/en/development/web-development.md

 #### File Rollback

+> **⚠️ Important Warning (Version 1.5.0 / 1.5.1 / 1.5.2)**
+>
+> If you are using **version 1.5.0, 1.5.1, or 1.5.2**, **it is strongly recommended NOT to use the file rollback feature in custom folder workspaces**!
+These versions contain a critical bug that will accidentally delete non-text files (such as images, videos, binary files, etc.) when performing file rollback.
+This issue has been fixed in subsequent versions.
+Please upgrade to the latest version before using this feature.

 Workspace provides a powerful file version rollback feature.
 When you need to undo a certain operation by AI, simply **long-press the message you sent**, and select **"Edit and Resend"** from the popup menu.
 At this point, all text files in the workspace will be rolled back to the state before you sent that message.

 #### File Filtering